awsdocs/aws-snowball-developer-guide/doc_source/create-ec2-edge-job.md

 ## Creating Your Job in the AWS CLI<a name="create-ec2-edge-cli"></a>

-Alternatively, you can create your job using the AWS CLI\.
+You can also create your job using the AWS CLI\.
 To do this, open a terminal and run the following command, replacing the red text with your actual values:

 ```
 aws snowball create-job --job-type IMPORT --resources '{"S3Resources":[{"BucketArn":"arn:aws:s3:::bucket-name"}],"Ec2AmiResources":[{"AmiId":"ami-12345678"}]}' --description Example --address-id ADIEXAMPLE60-1234-1234-5678-41fEXAMPLE57  --kms-key-arn arn:aws:kms:us-west-2:012345678901:key/eEXAMPLE-1234-1234-5678-5b4EXAMPLE8e --role-arn arn:aws:iam::012345678901:role/snowball-local-s3-lambda-us-west-2-role --snowball-capacity-preference T100 --shipping-option SECOND_DAY --snowball-type EDGE